ImagineInfinity/Ideas/Ethics.md

 * Every person must have the most amount of dignity that can be had simultaneously.
 * Disrespect includes controling people (taking away their autonomy), unless it is to stop disrespect.
 Along with this, increasing a persons autonomy, unless it is so they can disrespect, is doing good.
+        - To be more precise, the controling of a person is inversly proportional to dignity of a person *or* the autonomy of a person is proprtional to the dignity of a person.

 ## Notes